ejpsoil/soildata-assimilation-guidance/docs/tools/webdav.md

 Notice that we're not implementing the actual opensearch search functionality yet.
 You can leave the `opensearchdescription` line empty for now.
 There are some external options to provide the opensearch, the Technical Guidance document actually includes a PHP script to facilitate opensearch.

-Then for each dataset add a file `soilproperties_feed.atom`:
+Then for each dataset add a file `soilproperties.atom.xml`:

 ```xml
 <feed xmlns="http://www.w3.org/2005/Atom"